AvolitesLtd/TitanManual/prismdocs/shared/preview.md

 import Keys from '@site/src/components/key.ts';

 After opening the **Preview**, as described in the [Bank](../{{PRISM-APP-LOWER}}/play/bank) page of this manual.
-A new window will popup with a preview of the media you have selected along with player controls, such as seeking, setting the play mode, muting and triming the media.
+A new window will popup with a preview of the media you have selected along with player controls, such as seeking, setting the play mode, muting and trimming the media.

 Previewing media also allows for adjustments to be made to the properties of individual bank elements, setting values on the following areas to the right side of the window: